ChatGPT is the rising tide that lifted all AI tools. Many rely on it every day, including product managers. They use ChatGPT to:

 How to limit false information

 You can still use ChatGPT and save a lot of time.
 Now that you know what to look out for, you can be a little more skeptical.
 Nevertheless, this doesnât mean you need to lose all faith and go back to your old ways.
-Here are six tips to help you limit misinformation from ChatGPT.
+Here are seven tips to help you limit misinformation from ChatGPT.

 1. Craft clear and precise prompts